-It is advisable prior to the placement to ask those coming on placement to complete a health questionnaire, which will alert you to any conditions or needs that you need to be aware of.
+It is advisable prior to the placement to ask those coming on work experience to complete a health questionnaire, which will alert you to any conditions or needs that you need to be aware of.

 It is recommended that potential risks be discussed during induction, checking that participants understand what they have been told and how to raise health and safety concerns.
-This could be carried out by your practice manager.
+Your practice manager could carry this out.

-Guidance from the Health and Safety Executive makes it clear that if you already employ young people under the age of 18 years you will not need to repeat risk assessments for work experience placements.
+Guidance from the Health and Safety Executive makes it clear that if you already employ people under the age of 18 years you will not need to repeat risk assessments for work experience placements.
+However, if you have not recently employed a young person it is advisable to review your risk assessment before the placement starts.

-We have included a template for a standard risk assessment that covers all the major risks within a clinical environment.
+It is advisable to review your risk assessment and we have included a template that covers all the major risks within a clinical environment.
 Additional risks can be added for specific areas.